bluelinklabs/ctzn/docs/permissions.md

 A role with this permission can update the community configuration record.

+## `ctzn.network/perm-manage-pages`

+A role with this permission can create, edit, and delete pages.

 ## `ctzn.network/perm-manage-item-classes`

 A role with this permission can write and delete item class records.